 14. Offer support.

-As others connect with you through your shared addiction, offer support to them as well.
+As others connect with you, offer support to them.
 Share phone numbers so you can talk.
 Plan activities together.
 Find other ways to interact that avoid your addiction.

 15. Share your journey.